Ways to vote

 If you can't vote in person, visit Absent voting - voting by post or proxy on the Lothian Valuation Joint Board website to apply for:

-• A postal vote.
-The deadline to apply is 5pm on Wednesday 19 June for the UK General Election on Thursday 4 July.
+- A postal vote.
+The deadline to apply is 5pm on Tuesday 21 April for the Scottish Parliament Election on Thursday 7 May.

-• Someone to vote on your behalf, known as a proxy vote.
-The deadline to apply for a proxy vote for the UK General Election is 5pm on Wednesday 26 June.
+- Someone to vote on your behalf, known as a proxy vote.
+The deadline to apply for a proxy vote for the Scottish Parliament Election is 5pm on.
+Tuesday 28 April.
 If you miss the deadline, for instance due to a medical emergency or you have been called away at short notice by work, you can contact the Electoral Registration Office to see if you can get an emergency proxy vote.
 You have until 5pm on polling day to apply for an emergency proxy vote.

 You can now apply on the GOV.UK website for a postal vote for UK Westminster General Elections.